itdxer/neupy/site/docs/layers/debug.rst

      (Relu(30), [Concatenate()]),
      (Concatenate(), [])]

-Graph has formatted representation in case if you print it.
-But if you need to access it directly you need to get ``forward_graph`` attribute.
+Graph has formatted representation in case if it was printed.
+But if we need to access it directly than we shold check the ``forward_graph`` attribute.

 .. code-block:: python